Mom, You’re never going to believe it!!!

 Finally, a real announcement!
 I’m dying to see The Chantels do their big hit from 1958, “Maybe”…

 …possibly the greatest record ever made!
-I’m sure James Taylor and Mick Jagger agree with me!
+I’m sure James Taylor and Mick Jagger would agree!

 One more reason I’m forced to like him!